scaffold-eth/scaffold-eth/README.md

 signal private input x;
 signal input state;
 ```
 Notice our `x` is private, this is a zk circuit after all.
-And out `state` is public as we want our smart contract be able  to confirm this signal.
+And our `state` is public as we want our smart contract be able  to confirm this signal.
 If a signal is not stated to be private it will be public.

 ```
 signal output out;